maptimedavis/MaptimeDavis/Rspatial/NDVI-TimeSeriesR/NDVI-TimeSeriesR.md

 }
 ```

-Tutoral 1: A single multiband raster image
+Tutoral 1: A Single Multiband Raster Image
 ==========================================

 The first part of our workshop will focus on a single image with following tasks:

--   how to read the multiband raster data;
+-   how to read the multiband raster data
 -   to extract individual band raster
--   to perform raster calulation
+-   to perform raster calculations
 -   to visualize its statistics

-In this first part, we will go through mannual steps for calculation and visualization.
-In next part we will use customized functions.
+In this first part, we will go through steps for calculation and visualization.
+In next part, we will mostly use customized functions.

-Loading and visualizing
+Loading and Visualizing
 -----------------------

-A function `stack()` embedded in `raster` package creates a `RasterStack`, a collection of RasterLayer objects.
+A function `stack()` embedded in the `raster` package creates a `RasterStack`, a collection of `RasterLayer objects`.
 Here we use this function to read multiband raster image and then view the data structure.
 For this, we use one of the stored file `20180202.tif` under `Data` folder.

 ``` r
 imageFileName = 'Data/20180202.tif'